dansinker/tacofancy/README.md

 Tacofancy-Inspired Projects
 ---------------------------

 It's not just the tacos on Tacofancy that are open source, but the idea and the code too.
-There are some cool projects that are spinning off of Tacofancy, and it's worth collecting them here (if you're working on a tacofancy-inspired project, feel free to add it to README.md)
+There are some cool projects that are spinning off of Tacofancy, and it's worth collecting them here (if you're working on a tacofancy-inspired project, feel free to add it to this README)

 * [The Taco Randomizer](http://taco-randomizer.herokuapp.com/ ) need inspiration? the Taco Randomizer leverages Tacofancy to build a randomly created full taco (and can also supply it as [JSON](http://taco-randomizer.herokuapp.com/random/).

 * [Tacofancy API](https://github.com/evz/tacofancy-api) by [@evz](https://github.com/evz/) is a project to create an API from the objects on Tacofancy.
 The API drives the Taco Randomizer.

+* [@taco_fancy](http://www.twitter.com/taco_fancy) is a work-in-progress Twitter bot that tweets when a new file is added to the Tacofancy repo.

 * [the_great_taco_hunt](http://github.com/hunterowens/the_great_taco_hunt) is a repo dedicated to documenting great taco locations, inspired by Tacofancy.